conorlolynch/Cold_Waters-Contact-Classifier/README.md

 ### Desired Features
 - Be able to run this program with all available submarines in the game.
-- Classify both submerged and surface vessels properly
+- Classify surface vessels properly.
 - Be able to run this in the campaign and quick missions without any issues.